microsoft/terminal/doc/creating_a_new_project.md

 - If you hit a `Class not Registered` error, this might be because a class isn't getting registered in the app manifest.
 You can go check `src/cascadia/casc_package/bin/x64/debug/appx/appxmanifest.xml` to see if there exist entries to the classes of your newly created DLL.
 If the references aren't there, double check that you've added `<ProjectReference>` blocks to both `WindowsTerminal.vcxproj` and `TerminalApp.vcxproj`.

-- If you hit an extremely vague error along the lines of `Error in the DLL`, and right before that line you notice that your new DLL is loaded and unloaded right after each other, double check that you've created a `.def` file for the project.
-You might be running into the issue where the program is looking for a class in the error'd DLL, can't call its `GetActivationFactory` function because it's not exposed, and it'll just fall on its face.
+- If you hit an extremely vague error along the lines of `Error in the DLL`, and right before that line you notice that your new DLL is loaded and unloaded right after each other, double check that your new DLL's definitions show up in the `AppXManifest.xml` file.
+If your new DLL is included as a reference to a project that rolls up to `CascadiaPackage`, double check that you've created a `.def` file for the project.
+Otherwise if your new project _does not_ roll up to a package that populates the `AppXManifest` references for you, you'll have to add those references yourself.